 Warm and bursting with fresh apple and cinnamon flavor, what could be better than that?
 Well, I guess a little scoop of vanilla ice cream could make this even better, right?
 This is a very easy recipe that makes 4 individual servings, so you can eat one, and save 3 for later, if you are so inclined (Ha Ha).

-First thing I did was peel, core and slice the apples.
-Then I placed the apple slices, brown sugar, flour, lemon juice and cinnamon into a large skillet.
-I mixed the ingredients well, to combine, then cooked the apples on medium-low for about 10 minutes, or until the apple slices had slightly softened.
+First thing to do is peel, core and slice the apples.
+Then place the apple slices, brown sugar, flour, lemon juice and cinnamon into a large skillet.
+Mix the ingredients well, to combine, then cook the apples on medium-low for about 10 minutes, or until the apple slices have slightly softened.

-While the apples were cooking, I used a pastry blender to blend the crumb topping ingredients in a small bowl.
+While the apples were cooking, use a pastry blender (or two forks) to blend the crumb topping ingredients in a small bowl.
+Easy!

 Spray 4 ramekins with non-stick cooking spray.

-Once the apples were done cooking, I divided them between the 4 ramekins.
+Once the apples were done cooking, divide them between the 4 ramekins.

-I divided the crumb topping between the 4 ramekins, sprinkling it all over the top of the apples, all the way to the edges.
+Divide the crumb topping evenly between the 4 ramekins, sprinkling it over the top of the apples, all the way to the edges.

-I baked the apple crisps in a 375 degree oven for about 25 minutes, until the mixture was bubbly, and the top crumble mixture was lightly browned.
+Bake the mini apple crisps in a 375 degree oven for about 25 minutes, until the mixture is bubbly, and the top crumble mixture is lightly browned.

-I let them cool on a wire rack for a bit, then served the Mini Apple Crisps while they were still warm.
+Let the desserts cool on a wire rack for a bit, then serve the Mini Apple Crisps while they are still warm.
 They are delicious!